etchpoint/etchcon-checkout-for-bachs/readme.txt

 Administrators can request Bachs refunds from Bachs Payments > Refunds.

-Full and partial refunds are supported.
+Full refunds are supported.
+Partial refunds are supported when the Bachs settlement currency matches the original WordPress transaction currency.
+If Bachs settled the charge in a different currency, use a full refund so the plugin does not guess an exchange rate.
 Bachs currently permits one refund operation per charge, so a partial refund consumes the refund operation for that charge.

 A refund is not treated as complete merely because the API accepted the request.
 The plugin waits for signed provider evidence confirming the refund before applying the corresponding local refund state.